 The United States is currently the world leader in geothermal energy production.
-According to the Geothermal Energy Association, approximately 3.2 GW of geothermal energy capacity is installed and multiple projects are proposed for the future.
+According to the National Renewable Energy Laboratory, approximately 3.6 GW of geothermal energy capacity is installed and multiple projects are proposed for the future¹.
 Since geothermal energy is most commonly found on plate boundaries, it is popular in western states such as California, Hawaii, and Alaska.
 Smaller projects can also be seen in Idaho, Nevada, New Mexico, Oregon, Utah, and Wyoming.
-California is the state leader with 2,600 MW of geothermal energy currently installed, while Hawaii has one major geothermal power plant that supplies 20% of all energy used on the Big Island.
+California is the state leader with 2,730 MW of geothermal energy currently installed².

 Besides the US, Iceland is another leader of geothermal energy.
 Geothermal power facilities generate 25% of Iceland’s total energy production!
 Refer to this link to learn more about Iceland’s geothermal production.

 Geothermal energy is used in three main ways: direct use, power generation, and ground source heating and cooling:

 - Direct Use: The hot water in geothermal reservoirs produces heat and steam, which can be directly used for multiple purposes.
 In the past, hot springs were directly used for bathing and cleaning purposes.
 Today, this hot water is extracted by a well and then delivered though piping, a heat exchanger, and controls for its intended purpose.
 Geothermal hot water has a variety of direct uses, ranging from melting ice on roads and sidewalks to warming fishing farms.